-Anyone riding in the camp boat or canoes must wear a life jacket.
+Anyone utilizing the camp boat, canoes and paddle boards must wear a life jacket.
 No exceptions.
 The camp has a number of life jackets of different sizes.
-It is strongly recommended that all campers wear life jackets in their own personal boats or canoes as well.
+It is strongly recommended that all campers wear life jackets while using their own personal boats, canoes or paddle boards as well.

 You are responsible for the safety and supervision of your children.
 Do not expect other people sitting on the beach to act as lifeguards unless they have explicitly agreed to do so.

 The sandy beach is where most children swim.
 The drop off to deep water changes from day to day, with lake level fluctuations.